amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 * Copy the contents of the `games` and `config` directories to the corresponding directories on MiSTer.

-* If updating to a new version of the main HDF image, *do not* overwrite `games/Amiga/MegaAGS-Saves.hdf`, this runs on a separate HD image to ensure saved game data (and any other files/apps) are carried over.
+* (If updating to a new version of the main HDF image, *do not* overwrite `games/Amiga/MegaAGS-Saves.hdf`, this runs on a separate HD image to ensure saved game data (and any other files/apps) are carried over when you upgrade.)

 * Add the following recommended core overrides to MiSTer.ini -- these settings are further explained in the Video Modes section: